Applicants from abroad

-Welcome to Switzerland.
-Here you’ll find all the most important information about living and working in Switzerland.
-We look forward to receiving your application.
+Welcome to Switzerland!
+On this page, you will find useful information on living and working in Switzerland.
+We are looking forward to receiving your application.

 Citizens from a EU-27 or EFTA state (with the exception of Bulgaria, Romania and Croatia) who wish to be gainfully employed in Switzerland are allowed to enter Switzerland.
 Within 14 days of arrival they must submit a residence permit application together with a contract of employment to their local Citizen Services Department.

 Citizens from non-EU/EFTA countries require a visa to enter Switzerland (exceptions: citizens from Andorra, Brunei, Japan, Malaysia, New Zealand, San Marino, Singapore and Vatican City only require an assurance of a residence permit to enter), if they are moving to Switzerland to work.
-The State Secretariat for Migration processes all work and residence permit applications.
+The labour-market authorities, the cantonal migration offices and the State Secretariat for Migration examine every application for an employment and residency permit.
 If the applicant is successful, the secretariat authorises the Swiss embassy or consulate general in the respective country to grant the visa.
 These external bodies issue the visa, which then has to be picked up by the successful applicant.
 Please note: You may only enter Switzerland after you have received the visa or the assurance of a residence permit!

 Information about customs and entry requirements can be found at www.ezv.admin.ch